Do greet the host/agent.

 If you’re having a bad day or some guy cut you off on your way to the visit, take a moment to regroup in the car and come out with a new attitude, or at least leave your attitude in the car.

-Don't pay attention to the current setup and decor including furniture.
+Ignore the current setup and decor, including furniture.

-The current owner and you may have totally different taste, styles, and visions for the home.
+You and the current owner may have totally different tastes, styles, and visions for the home.
 Try your best to picture the home as an empty canvas.

 Don’t criticize the property or the condition the owner has it in.

 You never know what someone else is dealing with or going through.
-Some people sell/rent out their homes and upgrade, other sell/rent out due to downgrades.
+Some people sell/rent out their homes and upgrade, while others sell/rent out due to downgrades.
 Just know if this does become your home, you will care for it in a different manner.